TomasHubelbauer/modern-office-git-diff/doc/notes.md

 ## 2018-01-01

-Implemented skipping processing unchanged Office files (using `git diff` to tell if a file has changes) and drafted an intended new feature: in text-only TXT file for each XML file, surround block elements by empty lines to set the apart.
+Implemented skipping processing unchanged Office files (using `git diff` to tell if a file has changes).

+Attempted recognizing block elements to surround them with blank lines in TXT file to make them stand out, abandon, too complex to tell what should be block span and do not want the script to understand the XML structure beyond simple picking out text nodes.

 ## 2017-12-31